workforresearch/research/document.md

 ## Creating SLIs and SLOs
 *TODO:* We want to create an SLO guaranteeing that our application has a 99.95% uptime per month.
 Name four SLIs that you would use to measure the success of this SLO.

+Here the SLOs is that our application has 99.95% uptime per month.

+For that,I try to measure the four signals:

+  1. Percentage of CPU and memory consumption in the last 1 month (for saturation).
+  2. Percentage of Infrastructure uptime in the last 1 month (for error).
+  3. The average number of requests per minute in the last 24 hours (for traffic).
+  4. Percentage of request response time less than 250 milliseconds (for latency).

+We also need some errors budget because all applications will not always work perfectly.
+  1. Our application will produce 5xx status code less than 1% in a month
+  2. Service downtime will be 0.001% in next month.

 ![alt-text](screenshots/slo.PNG)